aliahazm/Richi-Ordering-System/README.md

 ## Objectives
 1. To ensure the smoothness of ordering process by making it more efficient.
 2. To ensure that customer can order faster without having to go to the counter.
-3. To shorten the time in completing each order.
+3. To help shorten the time in completing each order.